15 Important Questions to Ask Before Accepting a Job Abroad

 |Matt guiding a tour in the Chambord castle in the Loire in France.

 International experience can be a great addition while developing your resume or CV.
 Working abroad is an effective way to experience life in another country while making a little money, extending your travels in ways that will forever change your life, and just plain enjoying yourself in the process.
-However, finding a job away from what you know can occasionally be full of pitfalls and surprises: dishonest employers, poor working conditions, or simply choosing a post that’s not suited to you or your way of life.
+However, finding a job different from what you know can occasionally be full of pitfalls and surprises: dishonest employers, poor working conditions, or simply choosing a position that’s not suited to you or your way of life.
 While true horror stories do exist, they are rare, but if you are looking for a job abroad make sure you ask prospective employers the following questions and/or do your due diligence before you accept any job to help make your time abroad as rewarding as possible.

 1) What Are The Working Conditions?